 Other top based-on-a-true-story episodes of SVU include "Intimidation Game" (based on the Gamergate controversy of 2014) and "Scavenger," (based on the BTK serial killer case).

 Before the credits fade to black, and Executive Producer Dick Wolf's name pops up on the screen, vote up the best episodes of Law & Order: SVU that were ripped straight from newspaper headlines.

 Real Life: In 2004, Lisa Montgomery posed online as a pregnant woman in order to befriend Bobbie Jo Stinnett, who was actually pregnant.
-Montgomery went to Stinnett's house under false pretenses and strangled her, cut the baby out of her womb, and kidnapped the child.
-She was found guilty, and sentenced to death in 2008.
+Montgomery went to Stinnett's house under false pretenses and kidnapped the unborn child.
+She was found guilty, and sentenced to capital punishment in 2008.

-Real Life: In 2008, 18 girls from Gloucester High School in Massachusetts formed a "pregnancy pact" where they promised each other that they would all get pregnant at the same time and help one another raise their babies.
-One girl asked a homeless man to impregnate her, which inspired that part of the SVU episode.
+Real Life: In 2008, 18 girls from Gloucester High School in Massachusetts allegedly formed a "pregnancy pact" where they promised each other that they would all get pregnant at the same time and help one another raise their babies.
+One girl was said to have asked a homeless man to impregnate her, which inspired that part of the SVU episode.

 The Episode: After a young boy is found malnourished and abandoned in Times Square, the detectives try to return him to his family.
 Instead, they find a locked basement where more victims are in need of a rescue.

 Real Life: Between 2002 and 2004, Ariel Castro took three women: Michelle Knight, Amanda Berry, and Gina DeJesus.
 He took advantage of all three women, and forced Berry to have his child.
 The three women lived in captivity in Castro's home until 2013, when Berry escaped and alerted a neighbor of their whereabouts.

 The Episode: SVU detectives are in a race against time as they try to solve clues left by the RDK serial killer before he strikes again.